 My career has been dedicated to social research, services, care and activism.
 As a university professor and qualitative sociologist, I work on the social production and organization of knowledge about migration, health and the state.
 I publish in various formats, including book, article, prose, blog, film, photo and art exhibit.
 Since 2013, I have carried out institutional ethnographic fieldwork in Eritrea, Ethiopia, Iran and Romania.
 The bulk of my work to date has explored HIV-related policy in Canadian immigration law.
 “Screening Out: HIV Testing and the Canadian Immigration Experience” is my monograph that will appear in 2022 with the University of British Columbia Press.
 I am fluent in English and French.

-Brocher Foundation Research Fellowship; Governor General’s Academic Gold Medal; Best Dissertation in Canada Award; Joseph De Konink Prize
+Brocher Foundation; Netherlands Institute for Advanced Research; Governor General’s Academic Gold Medal; Canadian Association for Graduate Studies Best Dissertation in Canada; Joseph De Konink Prize